Skip to main content

 • Sudden severe headache with no known cause

 Other danger signs that may occur include double vision, drowsiness, and nausea or vomiting.
+Stroke strikes fast.
+Responding quickly when you notice any of these symptoms is key.

 What Is a Stroke?

-There are two major types of stroke.
-The most common kind, ischemic, is caused by a blood clot or the narrowing of a blood vessel (an artery) leading to the brain.
-This keeps blood from flowing into other parts of the brain and keeps needed oxygen and nutrients from reaching brain cells.
-Blockages that cause ischemic strokes stem from three conditions:
+• Ischemic stroke: This is the most common stroke and happens when a blood clot or the narrowing of a blood vessel (artery) reduces blood flow to the brain.
+This keeps blood from flowing into other parts of the brain and stops oxygen and nutrients from reaching brain cells.
+Ischemic strokes are commonly caused by:

 Lower Your Risk of Stroke